taegorov/reading-notes/read02.md

   - Specify a location relative to where you are in the system
   - Do not begin with a slash

+- Tab completion is a form of autocorrect.
+Can be invoked by pressing **tab**

 #### About Files